This post is paired with “Only if the Behavior Increases!”

 Q: If you yell at your dog when she barks, is that positive punishment?

-A: Only if the barking decreases.
+A: Only if the barking decreases over time.
 (And how often does THAT happen?)

 So the answer is, “Not usually.”
 Or honestly, “Almost never.”